oracle-livelabs/security/autonomous-db/data-redaction/data-redaction.md

 ## Task 2: Create an Oracle Data Redaction Policy

-In Autonomous DB, the `ADMIN` account has all privileges, including the privileges to administer, and be exempted from, Oracle Data Redaction policies.
-In real life, you should minimize your day-to-day use of any database accounts that have the `EXEMPT REDACTION POLICY` role.
+In Autonomous DB, the `ADMIN` account has many privileges, including the privileges to administer, and be exempted from, Oracle Data Redaction policies.
+In a production environment, you should minimize your day-to-day use of any database accounts that have the `EXEMPT REDACTION POLICY` privilege.

 For this lab, you will use the `ADMIN` user because it simplies the exercise.
-In your environment, you should create a named account (e.g. `JSMITH`) with only the roles and privileges require to perform their job responsibilities.
+In your environment, you should create a named account (e.g. `JSMITH`) with only the roles and privileges require to perform their day-to-day job responsibilities.

 When you want to create a different user to create and manage Oracle Data Redaction policies, your user must have the following privileges:
    - `EXECUTE` on the `DBMS_REDACT` package.
-   - The system privilege `ADMINISTER REDACTION POLICY` (new in Oracle Database 23ai).
+   - The privilege `ADMINISTER REDACTION POLICY` (new in Oracle Database 23ai).
-      - In 23ai, this new system privilege can be granted as a **schema-level** grant.
+      - In 23ai, this new privilege can be granted as a **schema-level** grant.
       - For example: `GRANT ADMINISTER REDACTION POLICY ON SCHEMA sh1 TO sh1;`

 Oracle also recommends you grant `READ` (or `SELECT`) on the following dictionary views to the user who will be maintaining the Data Redaction policies: